mm-mazhar/mazhar/README.md

 ## Python Packages

+* This is in connection with [End-to-End Regression Model Pipeline](https://github.com/mm-mazhar/Deploying-ML-Lasso-Regression-Model).
+Packaging and uploading the model to [PyPi](https://pypi.org/project/lasso-regression-model/) for easy integration and deployment.

 * [Pytubev3](https://github.com/mm-mazhar/pytubev3) A wrapper around youtube API v3: pytubev3 is a genuine, lightweight, dependency-free Python library to simplify Youtube Data API tasks.

 * [Image Downloader](https://github.com/mm-mazhar/imagedownloader) This Python Package called imagedownloader that defines three methods: `fromList()`, `fromCsv()`, and `zipFolder()`.
 The class is designed to download images from either a list of URLs or a CSV file containing multiple URLs.